GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 As a user moves around the web, their browser uses the FLoC algorithm to work out its "interest cohort", which will be the same for thousands of browsers with a similar recent browsing history.
-The browser recalculates its cohort once every seven days, on the user's device, without sharing individual browsing data with the browser vendor or anyone else.
+The browser recalculates its cohort periodically, on the user's device, without sharing individual browsing data with the browser vendor or anyone else.

 Advertisers (sites that pay for advertisements) can include code on their own websites in order to